lin-yan-rs/LSSTAA/README.md

 3. **Run the script**
    Execute the script in MATLAB.
-   The results (normalized time series stack with a .hdr file, per-band normalization coefficients, three example mosaics) will be saved automatically in a new folder named **`output`** within the data directory.
+   The results (normalized time series stack with a .hdr file, per-band normalization coefficients, three pairs of example mosaics) will be saved automatically in a new folder named **`output`** within the data directory.

 ### Data